Azure-Samples/iot-edge-proficy-historian/README.md

 # Directory Structure

 ## /samples
-This folder contains a sample configuration that instructs a vanilla gateway host load the module and IoT Hub proxy module and configures the module to create a subscription on a standard server which publishes the specified tags to Azure IoT Hub.
+This folder contains a sample configuration that instructs a vanilla gateway host to load the module and IoT Hub proxy module and configures the module to create a subscription on a standard server which publishes the specified tags to Azure IoT Hub.

 ## /src